 3. What Personal or Professional Development Opportunities Exist?

-Learning about a company’s commitment to development can signal how much the organization values its employees, says Maria Katrien Heslin, founder of Business Boostcamp.
+Learning about a company’s commitment to development can signal how much the organization values its employees, says Maria Katrien Heslin, founder of Business Bootcamp.
 “For example, there are some organizations that do not provide training or time off for professional development.
 Some have overly strict policies on employees being able to attend conferences,” she explains.
 “Organizations like this most often are pretty old-school in their management approach.”

 4. What’s the Typical Career Path for This Position?